-Félicien Goguey is a french designer based in Switzerland, he is currently performing research for his PhD in the Digital Humanities Laboratory at the Swiss Federal Institute of Technology in Lausanne (EPFL) and he is a teaching assistant in MA Media Design at Geneva School of Art and Design (HEAD — Genève).
+Félicien Goguey is a french artist and designer based in Switzerland, he is currently performing research for his PhD in the Digital Humanities Laboratory at the Swiss Federal Institute of Technology in Lausanne (EPFL) and he is a teaching assistant in MA Media Design at Geneva School of Art and Design (HEAD — Genève).
 He uses multiple skills to create interactive installations, live performances, applications and connected objects.
 He explores the creative potential of programming languages and new technologies with a preference for open-source tools.

 His main interests lie in computer networks and the imperceptibility of the Internet, more precisely in the factors responsible for its imperceptibility and the invisible mechanisms that a user encounters, as well as their political and social consequences.
 His research involves design methods that question or develop strategies to tackle these issues.

-His work and lectures have been presented in international events and museums such as Resonate (Belgrade), Vector Festival (Toronto), Mapping Festival (Geneva), Mirage Festival (Lyon), Lift Conference (Geneva), International Conference for Computational Creativity (Ljubljana), Crypto Design Challenge (Amsterdam), Centre d’Art Contemporain (Geneva), Power Station of Art (Shanghai), Musée des Arts et Métiers (Paris).
+His work and lectures have been presented in international events and museums such as Resonate (Belgrade), Vector Festival (Toronto), Mapping Festival (Geneva), Mirage Festival (Lyon), Lift Conference (Geneva), International Conference for Computational Creativity (Ljubljana), Crypto Design Challenge (Amsterdam), Centre d’Art Contemporain (Geneva), Kunsthaus Langenthal, Power Station of Art (Shanghai), Musée des Arts et Métiers (Paris).